soroush/graphicsmagick/www/INSTALL-windows.rst

   <download.html>`_ page.
 The available install packages are as follows

-  Windows Dynamic-Multithread (DLL-based) install package with utilities, PerlMagick, ImageMagickObject COM object, and web pages:
+  Windows Dynamic-Multithread (DLL-based) install package with utilities, ImageMagickObject COM object, and web pages:

     ::